ai-mindset/init.vim/README.md

 ## Tagbar Setup

-### Rust & TypeScript Tagbar Setup
+### Zig & TypeScript Tagbar Setup
 For Exuberant Ctags (default in many distros), a `.ctags` file is provided in this repo with support for:
-- Rust (classes, functions, types, etc.)
+- Zig (functions, structs, enums, unions, constants, variables, tests)
 - TypeScript (classes, modules, functions, interfaces, etc.)

 Save the file in `$HOME/.ctags`.
 Press `<F8>` to toggle Tagbar for code navigation in supported languages.

-TypeScript support requires the TypeScript patterns in `.ctags`.
+Both Zig and TypeScript support requires the language patterns in `.ctags`.
 The configuration is already included in this repo.